 Till date, one of the most common forms of delivery is the conventional model, in which the customer places an order with the local restaurant and then awaits the restaurant to deliver it over to his/her place.
 This kind of conventional food delivery has more than 85% market share, and most of these food delivery orders are still placed by phone.

 Today, in this post, we will see what it takes to build a food delivery app like UberEats or Deliveroo?

 In the present food delivery plot, there are two types of food delivery startup models which are standing top in the list.

-Taking the foundation of the conventional system of food delivery, the aggregator model based startups act as a bridge that connects the restaurants and customers in the vicinity by providing a platform to the customers to browse through a variety of cuisines and restaurants to choose from.
-Now, being a 3rd-party food delivery applications, they offer support for ordering food for the customers and on the other hand, a good exposure for the restaurants.
+Taking the foundation of the conventional system of food delivery, the aggregator model-based startups act as a bridge that connects the restaurants and customers in the vicinity by providing a platform to the customers to browse through a variety of cuisines and restaurants to choose from.
+Now, being a 3rd-party food delivery applications, they offer support for ordering food for the customers and on the other hand, good exposure for the restaurants.

 The customers can explore the restaurant's menu, reviews, feedback, etc. using the app.
 Once the customer places the order, the information will be passed along to the restaurant's kitchen.
 And then a delivery guy will be sent out for the food delivery.
 Zomato is a perfect example of this aggregator model.

 Now, this model is completely different from the above one as it partners with restaurants with full logistics support.
 Unlike the aggregator model, the services in this model can be extended for profits to food joints and small restaurants to deliver food in an effortless way.
 For startups, who do not have enough resources to support their own delivery system, this model provides a lot of support and ease.
 From a restaurant's perspective, this model will be a highly lucrative one as it completely rules out the necessity to maintain delivery staff, vehicles, etc. This is the preferred model for lucrative food delivery applications such as Deliveroo.